sebastien-prudhomme/cowboysysop-charts/charts/kubeflow/README.md

 [Kubeflow](https://github.com/kubernetes/autoscaler) is a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.

+**DISCLAIMER**: This is an unofficial chart not supported by Kubeflow authors.

 ## TL;DR;

 ```bash